footst3p/iot-threat-intelligence-system/README.md

-# IoT Threat Intelligence System
+# Development of IoT Threat Intelligence System
 ## A threat intelligence system for monitoring and detecting cybersecurity threats in IoT

 ## Introduction